-The online play\cite{Bertsekas2021AlphaZero}, denoted by $\bar{\pi}$, evaluates the one-at-a-time rollout policy with the policy approximation $\hat{\pi}$ as base policy which makes online play act as an approximate policy iteration step over the rollout policy $\tilde{\pi}$.
+The online play\cite{Bertsekas2022AlphaZero}, denoted by $\bar{\pi}$, evaluates the one-at-a-time rollout policy with the policy approximation $\hat{\pi}$ as base policy which makes online play act as an approximate policy iteration step over the rollout policy $\tilde{\pi}$.
 Online play's control $\bar{u}_k^{\ell}$ at state $x_k$ is given by Eq.~\ref{eq:OAT-rollout}, with ${\bar{u}}=(\bar{u}_k^{1},\ldots, \bar{u}_k^{\ell-1}, u^\ell_k, \hat{\mu}(F(x_k,\ell+1)),\ldots, \hat{\mu}(F(x_k,m)))$.

-If the policy approximation, $\hat{\mu}$, correctly approximates the rollout policy, $\tilde{\pi}$, on the current demand model, a performance improvement can be expected following the cost improvement property of the approximate policy iteration.
-If $\hat{\mu}$ fails to approximate the rollout policy $\tilde{\pi}$ because of a change in the current demand model, the cost improvement property will not hold and the online play will not provide a significant improvement over the rollout policy.
-We address these important issues in our discussion of adaptivity in Section~\ref{subsec_adaptivity}.
-Next, we present our approach for policy approximation for the taxicab routing problem.
+If the policy approximation, $\hat{\mu}$, correctly approximates the rollout policy, $\tilde{\pi}$, on the current demand model, we expect online play policy $\Bar{\pi}$ to outperform $\Tilde{\pi}$ following the cost improvement property of the approximate policy iteration \cite{bertsekas2019reinforcement}.
+If $\hat{\mu}$ fails to approximate the rollout policy $\tilde{\pi}$ because of a change in the current demand model, the cost improvement property will not hold and the online play will not provide a significant improvement.
+We address these issues in our discussion of adaptivity in Sec.~\ref{subsec_adaptivity}.
+Next, we present our approach for policy approximation.